Amsterdam-Music-Lab/MUSCLE/backend/README.md

-# Hooked server
+# AML experiment server

-The Hooked server consists of:
+The AML experiment server consists of:

 - Django admin that can be used to manage all experiment/playlist/participant data
 - Experiment rules and views that enable server-side construction and configuration of experiments
-- API endpoints for Hooked client
+- API endpoints for AML experiment client

-## Development install

-### Prerequisites

-- Install dependencies on your local system (Linux, Ubuntu): `sudo apt-get install python3 python3-venv python3-pip python3-mysqldb python3-dev default-libmysqlclient-dev`

-### Install and configure

-- Create python virtual environment: `./install.sh`
-- Activate environment: `source env/bin/activate`
-- Install development dependencies: `./env-dev.sh`
-- Copy `src/.env.dist` to `src/.env` and adapt to your config

-* Goto src folder: `cd src`
-* Migrate DB: `./manage.py migrate`
-* Collect static assets: `./manage.py collectstatic`
-* Create superuser: `./manage.py createsuperuser`

-### Run

-- Run devserver at localhost:8000: `manage.py runserver localhost:8000`
-  - Tip: use `./run-dev-server.py` to quickly start the server without manually activating the virtual env

 ## Create a new experiment